This article was fully updated in June 2024.

 [Back to top]

-Kariba ferry sealionWhat transport should I use in Zimbabwe? / How do I travel around Zimbabwe?
+Kariba ferry sealionWhat transport should I use within Zimbabwe? / How do I travel around Zimbabwe?

-8. If you’re coming from abroad, all-inclusive operators will usually organise all transport for you (a list of operators is here).
+9. If you’re coming from abroad, then all-inclusive operators will usually organise all transport for you.

-• The options are: all-inclusive packaged transport, self-drive using a hired vehicle, local flights, local coaches, or private road shuttle service.
+• Transport options in Zimbabwe are: all-inclusive packaged transport, self-drive using a hired vehicle, local flights, local coaches, or private road shuttle service.

-• See full details in our post on Transport within Zimbabwe.
+• See full details of methods of transport in our post on Transport within Zimbabwe.

 [Back to top]